unikraft/unikraft/doc/guides/developers-app.rst

 provide all of the application's dependencies.
 In most cases, the porting effort requires no changes (or in the worst case small patches) to the actual application code.
-At a high level, most of the work consists of creating a Unikraft makefile callled **Makefile.uk** that Unikraft uses to compile the application's source code (i.e., generally we avoid using an application's native Makefile(s), if any, and rely on Unikraft's build system to build the necessary objects with
+At a high level, most of the work consists of creating a Unikraft makefile called **Makefile.uk** that Unikraft uses to compile the application's source code (i.e., generally we avoid using an application's native Makefile(s), if any, and rely on Unikraft's build system to build the necessary objects with